• About

 ingredients needed to make toum garlic sauce

-• Vegetable Oil: Canola oil works great here, but you can use any other neutral oil like vegetable oil, sunflower oil, or corn oil.
+• Vegetable Oil: Canola oil works great here, but you can use any other neutral oil like vegetable oil, sunflower oil, safflower oil, or corn oil.
 Olive oil does not work well for this garlic sauce because of its strong flavor.

 • Salt: Just a pinch helps to bind all the flavors together.
 Use kosher salt, sea salt, or flaked salt.

-• Lemon Juice: This gives the garlic paste a beautiful white color, and balances the flavor.
+• Lemon Juice: This gives the garlic paste a beautiful white color and balances the flavor.
 The acidity from the lemon causes emulsification.
 Use fresh lemon juice.

 How To Make Lebanese Garlic Sauce

-Squeeze the lemon.
-Measure out the oil.
 Put the oil and lemon juice in separate cups that can easily pour into the spout opening of the food processor.

 adding the garlic cloves and salt to a food processor